zammad/zammad-org/src/sr/documentation/use/basics/find-tickets.md

 However, if you search for a specific ticket which might or might not be visible in the overviews, you can use the search.
-You can find it in the top left corner in the navigation bar.
+You can find it in the top left corner of the primary navigation.
 Either select it via mouse or use the keyboard shortcut by simply pressing [[s]].

 After activating the search field, you can find the tickets you recently